Date: 27 June – 4 August 2022

 Airfare and visa arrangements and expenses are each participant’s own responsibility.

-Travel insurance and health insurance is mandatory for all students.
-ANAMED does not take any responsibilities.
+Travel insurance and health insurance are mandatory for all students.

-A limited number of scholarships will be given based on need and merit.
+A limited number of half-scholarships will be given based on need and merit.
 Please indicate your wish to be considered for a scholarship by adding an additional paragraph to your Statement of Purpose.

 Before you apply, please do not forget to review “1.
 Requirements” section and make sure that you are eligible to apply.